OpenSDN-io/docs/release/releases/R21.05/index.rst

 ---------------------------------

 In the latest release of OpenSDN you can enable OpenSDN as the Container Network Interface (CNI) in environments using Red Hat OpenShift 4.6.
 Red Hat OpenShift is a platform.
-For more information on Red Hat Openshift 4.6 in OpenSDN see How to Contrail Networking and Red Hat OpenShift 4.6.
+For more information on Red Hat Openshift 4.6 in OpenSDN see How to OpenSDN Networking and Red Hat OpenShift 4.6.